Selecting the Ideal Input Images

 The AI can’t reliably tell which face is “you” to learn from.

-Group photos are fun memories, but not good training images — your face is not the clear focus. -
+Group photos are fun memories, but not good training images as your face is not the clear focus. -

 Unclear or low-quality photos